drainlm/Personalized-Relocation-Helper-/README.md

 Research Questions to Answer:

-1. How does crime compare between Texas, California, Michigan?
+1. How does crime compare between Texas, California, Michigan?a.
+Bar Chart: showing violent crimes 	b.
+Bar Chart: showing property Crimes 2018-2021
+2. What points of interests (zoos, pet shops, light rail) are in each state?
    a.
-Line Graph: showing violent crimes
-   b.
-Line Graph: showing property Crimes
-2. What points of interests (museum, coffee shops, BBQ) are in each state?
-   a.
 Map
    b.
 Pie chart?
 Some other type of visualization.
 3. How do housing prices across Texas, California, Michigan?
    a.
-Bar Chart: showing average housing prices in each state
+Line Graph: showing average housing prices in each state 2018-2022
-4. How does violent crime compare with points of interest and housing prices?
+4. How does violent crime compare with points of interest and housing prices? for each state having a plot with a count of crime and count of housing prices maybe a scatter plot for poi and crime, bar graph with overlay housing and poi - line graph

-   a.
-Scatter Plot: comparing points of interest with violenct crime
-   b.
-Scatter Plot: comparing housing prices with property crime
+could do a stat significance test

+save images

 Datasets to Be Used:

 Crime: FBI API [https://api.usa.gov/crime/fbi/cde/](https://api.usa.gov/crime/fbi/cde/) --[https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi)

-Points of Interest: Geoapify
+Points of Interest: Geoapify, GeonamesCache

 Housing Prices: [https://www.zillow.com/research/data/](https://www.zillow.com/research/data/)

+Collaborators:

+Alejandra: Q1 Crime

 Lisa: Q2 Point of Interests

-Alejandra: Q1 Crime

 Jason: Q3 Housing Prices